What Contextual Marketing is Not

 Access to the Right People

 I will again use Facebook in this example.
-Facebook gives you a total of 9 places to display ads, broken down into four categories: Facebook, Instagram, Messenger, and what is called Audience Network.
+Facebook (now Meta), gives you a total of 9 places to display ads, broken down into four categories: Facebook, Instagram, Messenger, and what is called Audience Network.
 You can configure Facebook to figure out on its own where to best find your people, or you can manually select which ones you want to use.
 My advice is to let Facebook do this on your behalf.

 Ads and Offers